What Do We Mean When We Talk About Data Storytelling?: Methods Overview

 \subsection{Corpus Overview}

-The 233 publications were published from 2010 to 2023.
-In 2010, there were a total of three pioneering works~\cite{a1segel2010narrative, pfannkuch2010telling,social2009}.
-Since then, publications in this field have increased remarkably.
-In 2023, 45 relevant publications were identified.
-We selected 2010 as the start time, as Segel and Heer's~\cite{a1segel2010narrative} work in that year is a milestone when data storytelling is considered a standalone story form different from traditional storytelling.
-To gain deeper insights into where these publications come from and what they have researched, we further analyzed their (i) contribution types, (ii) subject areas of venues, and (iii) application domains.
+Here, we report the distributions of (i) contribution types, (ii) subject areas of venues, and (iii) application domains of the \npublication~publications in our corpus.

-\textbf{Contribution types.} We classified the contribution types of the publications by adapting the six paper types of IEEE VIS conference submissions.
-Their distributions are shown in Figure~\ref{fig:paper_overview} (A).
-Overall, Most papers contributed \textit{Theoretical \& Empirical} knowledge to the foundation of data storytelling with an increasing number of papers.
+\textbf{Contribution types.} We classified the contribution types of the publications by adapting the six paper types of IEEE Visualization Conference (VIS) submissions.
+Their distributions are shown in Figure~\ref{fig:paper_overview} A. Overall, most papers contributed \textit{Theoretical \& Empirical} knowledge to the foundation of data storytelling, with an increasing number of papers.
 We further observed a trend towards practical applications (\textit{Application} papers) and the development of systems and tools (\textit{Systems \& Tools} papers).

 \textbf{Subject areas}.
-For subject areas, we searched each venue in Scopus~\cite{scopus2023} that classified journals and conferences based on the All Science Journal Classification Codes (ASJC)~\cite{asjc2023}.
-When Scopus provided multiple tags of the subject areas (e.g., art and humanities, business management and accounting, and computer science) with ranks, we selected areas with the highest rank.
-We manually classified venues that were not included in Scopus into a category in ASJC by referencing the categories of similar venues and the venue's official websites to understand their major research topics and areas.
-We observed a promisingly increased diversity of subject areas over time, with \textit{Computer Science} leading the pack, as shown in Figure~\ref{fig:paper_overview} (B).
-There has been a rise in interdisciplinary research, with publications from various categories expanding.
+For subject areas, we classified venues based on the All Science Journal Classification Codes (ASJC) from Scopus~\cite{asjc2023}.
+When Scopus provided multiple tags of the subject areas (e.g., art and humanities, and computer science) with ranks, we selected areas with the highest rank.
+We manually classified venues that were not included in Scopus into a category in ASJC by referencing the categories of similar venues and the venues' official websites to understand their major research topics and areas.
+We observed a promisingly increased diversity of subject areas over time, with \textit{Engineering/Computer Science} leading the pack, as shown in Figure~\ref{fig:paper_overview} B. There has been a rise in interdisciplinary research, with publications from various categories expanding.
 Specific fields, such as \textit{Social Science}, \textit{Arts and Humanities}, \textit{Medicine} (where most publications are about health communication), and \textit{Environmental Science} begin to claim a larger share of research.